-- Support to physical WG meetings, workshops with internal and/or external experts, and audiovideo conferences to ensure their proper functioning (including invitations to meetings, document circulation and reimbursement of related travel and accommodation expenses to persons invited to attend meetings in and expert capacity; - 2.
-Active participation of BEREC Office members as drafters in the work of WGs upon request; - 3.
+- 1. Support to physical WGs/SUST ENG meetings and workshops with internal and/or external experts, and audio-video conferences and webinars to ensure their proper functioning (including invitations to meetings, document circulation and reimbursement of related travel and accommodation expenses to persons invited to attend meetings in and expert capacity; - 2.
+Active participation of BEREC Office members as drafters in the work of WGs/ENG upon request; - 3.
 Structured and timely provision of support for BEREC information and/or analysis on collected market data (upon the request or in accordance with SPD); - 4.
-Full logistic and technical support to the organisation of WGs' public workshops selection and rental of venue, ICT services, technical equipment and tools (like microphones, recordings, remote access provision, translation / interpretation services etc.), catering services; - 5.
+Full logistic and technical support to the organisation of WG public workshops selection and rental of venue, ICT services, technical equipment and tools (like microphones, recordings, remote access provision, translation / interpretation services etc.), catering services; - 5.
 Data collection and dissemination upon request from WGs or the BEREC Chair; - 6.
-Coordination of the BEREC activities in accordance with the Article 32/33 of the EECC procedures; - 7.
-Establishment of Ad Hoc WGs Article 32/33 EECC cases and regularly updating the list of focal points, keeping -up and updating the notification database and coordinating the work on BEREC Opinion and its timely submission and acting as experts/rapporteurs of the group if required; - 8.
-Contribution to the drafting of the following reports (in due time): - a) Annual reports; - b) International roaming benchmark reports; - c) Termination rates at European level; - d) Report on transparency and comparability of international roaming tariffs; - e) Report on the implementation of the Open Internet Regulation.
+Monitoring sustainability KPIs and reporting those; - 7.
+Coordination of the BEREC activities in accordance with the Article 32/33 of the EECC procedures; - 8.
+Establishment of Ad Hoc WGs Article 32/33 EECC cases and regularly updating the list of focal points, keeping -up and updating the notification database and coordinating the work on BEREC Opinion and its timely submission and acting as experts/rapporteurs of the group if required; - 9.
+Contribution to the drafting of the following reports (in due time): - a) Annual reports; - b) International roaming benchmark reports; - c) Termination rates at European level; - d) Report on transparency and comparability of international roaming tariffs: - e) Report on the implementation of the Open Internet Regulation.